Akio Toyoda: Master driver "Morizo"

 As an avid auto racing fan and driver himself, Toyoda has participated in several auto races under the pseudonym Morizo Kinoshita.
 At the 2009 24 Hours of Nürburgring, he finished 81st overall and third in class in a Lexus IS F, and 87th overall and fourth in class with a Lexus LF-A. At the 2014 24 Hours of Nürburgring, he finished 13th overall and first in class with a Lexus LF-A. At the 2019 24 Hours of Nürburgring, he finished 40th overall and third in class with a Toyota GR Supra GT4.

-In 2016, Toyoda approved the project that would result in the GR Yaris; during the development of that car, Toyoda (as Morizo) served as a test driver.
+In 2016, Toyota approved the project that would result in the GR Yaris; during the development of that car, Toyoda (as Morizo) served as a test driver.
 Morizo crashed the first test car during a mid-winter test drive at a Hokkaido track; after exiting the car on his own, he remarked that he did not "like the feel of it".
 As Morizo, Toyoda continued to drive development prototypes, and since the car's release, has campaigned the car in races.